Inception-framework/debugger/README.md

 | `27..24` | BCNT, counter of S1_AXI write-response transactions |
 | `31..28` | SW, current value                                   |

 The BTN input is filtered by a debouncer-resynchronizer.
-The counter of BTN events CNT is initialized to zero after reset.
-Each time the BTN push-button is pressed, CNT is incremented (modulus 16) and its value is sent to LED until the button is released.
-When the button is released the current value of CNT selects which 4-bits slice of which internal register is sent to LED: bits 4*CNT+3..4*CNT of STATUS register when 0<=CNT<=7, else bits 4*(CNT-8)+3..4*(CNT-8) of R register.
-Accesses to the unmapped region of the S0_AXI `[0x40000008..0x80000000[` address space will raise DECERR AXI errors.
-Write accesses to the read-only status register will raise SLVERR AXI errors.
+CNT is a 4-bits counter.
+It is initialized to zero after reset.
+Each time the BTN push-button is pressed, CNT is incremented (modulus 16).
+As long as the button is kept pressed, CNT is sent to LED.
+When it is released, the current value of CNT selects which 4-bits slice of which internal register is sent to LED: bits 4\*CNT+3..4\*CNT of STATUS register when 0<=CNT<=7, else bits 4\*(CNT-8)+3..4\*(CNT-8) of R register.

-Thanks to the S1_AXI to M_AXI bridge the complete 1GB address space `[0x00000000..0x40000000[` is also mapped to `[0x80000000..0xc0000000[`.
-Note that the Zybo board has only 512 MB of DDR and accesses above the DDR limit either fall back in the low half (aliasing) or raise errors.
-Moreover, depending on the configuration, Zynq-based systems have a reserved low addresses range that cannot be accessed from the PL.
-In these systems this low range can be accessed in the `[0x00000000..0x40000000[` range but not in the `[0x80000000..0xc0000000[` range where errors are raised.
-Last but not least, randomly modifying the content of the memory using the `[0x80000000..0xc0000000[` range can crash the running software stack or lead to unexpected behaviours if the modified region is currently in use.
+Accesses to the unmapped region of the S0_AXI `[0x4000_0008..2G[` address space raise DECERR AXI errors.
+Write accesses to the read-only status register raise SLVERR AXI errors.

 # <a name="Archive"></a>Installing from the archive